2-25234373-C-T

 Variant summary

 The NM_022552.5(DNMT3A):c.2645G>A(p.Arg882His) variant causes a missense change involving the alteration of a conserved nucleotide.
 The variant allele was found at a frequency of 0.000265 in 1,612,436 control chromosomes in the GnomAD database, with no homozygous occurrence.
+There is a variant allele frequency bias in the population database for this variant (GnomAd4), which may indicate mosaicism or somatic mutations in the reference population data.
 In-silico tool predicts a benign outcome for this variant.
 Variant has been reported in ClinVar as Likely pathogenic (★★).
-Another variant affecting the same amino acid position, but resulting in a different missense (i.e. R882G) has been classified as Pathogenic.
+Another variant affecting the same amino acid position, but resulting in a different missense (i.e. R882S) has been classified as Likely pathogenic.

 Frequency